dcm4che/dcm4chee-arc-cs/docs/networking/specs/storage.rst

 If the first attempt to open an Association fails then the STORAGE-SCU AE will reschedule the task to attempt it again after a configurable time delay.
 The number of times to reattempt Association establishment is configurable, with the default being zero.

+.. csv-table:: Table 4.2.1.2-2.: Number of Associations as a SCU for STORAGE-SCU AE
+   :file: storage-number-of-associations.csv

 Asynchronous Nature
 '''''''''''''''''''